Center for Collaborative Research and Statistical Consulting

-The Center offers statistical support to the university community while providing training to graduate students in the Department of Statistics.
+The Center offers statistical support to the university community while providing training to students in the Department of Statistics.
 The Center also promotes collaborative research between faculty members in the Department of Statistics and other disciplines that leads to joint publications.

 Who can use the Center?

 - Faculty members from all departments are invited to use services offered.